 Learn about your rights and responsibilities as a tenant or a landlord when starting a tenancy.

 Learn about tenants' rights and landlords' responsibilities once a tenancy is underway.
 Tenancies are considered to be ongoing once a tenant has paid the security deposit to their landlord.

 Landlords and tenants must end tenancies lawfully.
 Learn about landlord and tenant rights and responsibilities when ending a tenancy.

 Tenants and landlords have roles, rights and responsibilities related to paying rent and rent increases.
 Tenants must pay their full rent on time as required in their tenancy agreement.

 When a landlord plans to sell a rental property, the tenancy continues.
 The landlord cannot end a tenancy because they want to sell a rental unit.
 Learn more about selling a rental property.

 When landlords and tenants have a conflict, they should try to talk things out.
 If they're unable to resolve the issue through conversation or mediation, they can apply for dispute resolution or submit a complaint for investigation.

 Manufactured home tenancies in British Columbia are different from residential tenancies.
 Learn about the rights and responsibilities of landlords and tenants in manufactured home tenancies.

-Contact the Residential Tenancy Branch for information, education and dispute resolution services for landlords and tenants.
+The Residential Tenancy Branch provides information, resources and dispute resolution services for tenants and landlords.